lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

  - *Destination:* This target defines postsynaptic cells
  - *Delay (ms):* A delay after which the modifications are applied
  - *Weight:* A scaling factor to adjust the synaptic strength (default = 1)
- - *MinisFreq:* The Poisson mean rate for miniature events
+ - *MinisFreq:* The Poisson mean rate for spontaneous synaptic activity
  - *Synapse Configuration:* Snippets of hoc code to manipulate additional synaptic parameters

    |connection_manipulation|